mitramir55/QA_app/README.md

 ## Easiest way to run the app??

+Here is the link to the streamlit app: [link](https://mitramir55-qa-app-app-yf272w.streamlitapp.com/)

-As streamlit might have many conflicts with other libraries you've installed before, I suggest using Google Colab to avoid any confusion or time loss.
+If you want to run it locally, as streamlit might have many conflicts with other libraries you've installed before, I suggest using Google Colab to avoid any confusion or time loss.
+But you can also clone the project and run it on your own system after installing all the requirements in the requirements.txt file.

 ## Description